C$ 534 Find Cheap Flights from Singapore to British Columbia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Singapore to British Columbia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Singapore to British Columbia, you should book around 8 weeks before departure.
+To get a below-average price on a flight from Singapore to British Columbia, you should book around 2 weeks before departure, which saves you about 24% compared to booking last minute.
 For the absolute cheapest price, our data suggests you should book 23 weeks before departure.

 Good to know